Updated: Jun 17

 These changes occur if female employment rises.
 Women’s proclivity to move to new economic opportunities is much lower in patrilineal societies, with strong preferences for female chastity.
 The economic returns to female employment must then be sufficiently high to compensate for the loss of honour.

 That’s precisely what happened in East Asia.
-Rapid growth likewise enabled women to liberate themselves from parental control.
+Job-creating growth growth enabled women to liberate themselves from parental control.
 Daughters migrated to cities, where they made friends, bemoaned unfair practices, and discovered more egalitarian alternatives.
 They gained “face” (respect and social standing) by remitting earnings, supporting their families, and showing filial piety just like sons.
 Pay gaps have narrowed in Taiwan and China, just as they did in the USA and Sweden.
 Leveraging economic growth and democratisation, Taiwanese women closed gender pay gaps, became politically competitive, and now lead the nation.

 Trust in states, markets and the rule of law are also important: enabling broader cooperation (beyond kin) and lessening male bravado.